gysagsohn/T1A3---Terminal-Application/README.md

 # Flow chart of my application:
 Flow chart for my application has been made and it can seen under docs.

-# Main page - function 1 part 1 and user input 1w
+# Function - Main page - part 1
 Created main page to give user options on what they can do.
 Very simple number menu options:

     ```python